sonatype-nexus-community/nexus-platform-reference/README.md

 It can take a minute or two to start.
 To view the logs I tend to use Kitematic or via the Docker extension in VSCode.
 Once it is started you should be able to hit it via http://localhost:8081 or if you've updated your /etc/hosts file, http://nexus:8081.
 Nginx isn't running yet so we can do https with SSL yet.

 You'll need to ge the password from ~/.demo-pv/nexus-data to log in the first time.

+Optionally you can uncomment the NEXUS_CASC_CONFIG environment variable to do a bunch of config as well as set the admin user to admin/admin.
+You can change that password by updating the password_newadmin file.

 #### Now lets start IQ
 ```